-You want to make sure the employer you are interviewing with supports and fosters creativity, innovation and, of course, growth.
+You want to make sure the employer you are interviewing with supports and fosters creativity, innovation, and growth.
 Research what stage of growth the company is currently in and how they expect a growth marketer to increase results.
-Perform your own SWOT analysis of the company.
+Perform your SWOT analysis of the company.
 Do your skills align with their needs?

-The position you are interviewing for should have a job description that clearly outlines the “what” and the “why” they are trying to achieve, and how your role is expected to contribute to these goals.
-Make sure the job description includes specific metrics they plan to track and measure against to validate that “growth marketing” isn’t just a buzzword they added.
+The position you are interviewing for should have a job description that clearly outlines the “what” and the “why” they are trying to achieve and how your role is expected to contribute to these goals.
+Ensure the job description includes specific metrics they plan to track and measure against to validate that “growth marketing” isn’t just a buzzword they added.

 Make sure you communicate why you are excited about this specific role, and have examples prepared that demonstrate that you have a growth mindset.
 “How have you driven results for a similar type of business?” is a common growth marketing interview question.
 “What growth marketing campaign are you most proud of?” and “What was your biggest growth marketing mistake?” are others.
 Review the organization’s website (and any marketing materials you can get your hands on) and come to the table with at least three ideas to grow their business.

-While you can’t anticipate every potential question you could be asked, be ready to convey the following at some point during your interview:
+While you can’t anticipate every potential question you could be asked, here are ten areas you should be ready to discuss during your interview:

 - Your technical skills and the growth tools you have experience using.

-- Growth tactics you have implemented, why you chose the tactics you did, and what worked and why.
+- What growth tactics did you implement, why did you choose those specific tactics, and what worked and why.

 - Your growth marketing accomplishments.
 What process did you follow?
 What were the results?

 - Examples that express how data- and process-minded you are.
-Discuss in detail how you identify your target personas, evaluate user behavior, select and prioritize the experiments you conduct, and, of course, how you measure results.
+Discuss how you identify your target personas, evaluate user behavior, select and prioritize the experiments you conduct, and how you measure results.

 - Your curiosity.
-What new skill have you recently learned?
+What new skills have you recently learned?
 How did you go about learning it?

 - Highlight something you pursued with determination to demonstrate you have the grit to succeed in growth marketing.
 Is there something you struggled with but refused to give up?
 What fueled you to keep going?

-- How you handle failure by learning from it.
+- How you handle failure and what you learned from it.
 Talk about a mistake you made in the past and how you effectively dealt with it.